In this chapter, unless the context otherwise requires:

 (j) Imitating or simulating the trademarks, trade names, brands or labels of competitors with the capacity, tendency or effect of misleading or deceiving purchasers or prospective purchasers.

 (k) Using in the licensee's advertising the name, model name or trademark of a particular manufacturer of hearing aids in such a manner as to imply a relationship with the manufacturer that does not exist, or otherwise to mislead or deceive purchasers or prospective purchasers.

 (l) Using any trade name, corporate name, trademark or other trade designation that has the capacity, tendency or effect of misleading or deceiving purchasers or prospective purchasers as to the name, nature or origin of any product of the industry, or of any material used in the product, or that is false, deceptive or misleading in any other material respect.

 (m) Obtaining information concerning the business of a competitor by bribery of an employee or agent of that competitor, by false or misleading statements or representations, by the impersonation of one in authority, or by any other unfair means.

-(n) Giving directly or indirectly, offering to give, or permitting or causing to be given money or anything of value, except miscellaneous advertising items of nominal value, to any person who advises another in a professional capacity as an inducement to influence that person or have that person influence others to purchase or contract to purchase products sold or offered for sale by a hearing aid dispenser, or to influence persons to refrain from dealing in the products of competitors.
+(n) Giving directly or indirectly, offering to give, or allowing or causing to be given money or anything of value, except miscellaneous advertising items of nominal value, to any person who advises another in a professional capacity as an inducement to influence that person or have that person influence others to purchase or contract to purchase products sold or offered for sale by a hearing aid dispenser, or to influence persons to refrain from dealing in the products of competitors.